pio-o-connell/Individual/README.md

 #### Navigation and Carousel Section

-I decided to use images of a garden I maintain for an elderly neighbour to convey my message about beautiful open spaces.
+I decided to use images of a garden I maintain  to convey my message about beautiful open spaces.
 This section features a  CTA button that then opens to maintenance services available.

 The navigation bar is a Bootstrap component that allows for easy navigation around the site using a familiar method for a positive user experience.